visgl/loaders.gl/docs/upgrade-guide.md

 **Node.js v18+**

-When using loaders.gl v4.0 on Node.js v18+, you no longer need to import the `@loaders.gl/polyfills` module to get access to the global `fetch()`function.
+When using loaders.gl on Node.js your application should import the `@loaders.gl/polyfills` module before calling any loaders.gl functions.

 **Typed Loaders**

 Loaders now return typed data.
-This sudden injection of types into previously untyped code can generated type errors in applications.
-These type errors will typically mean have been making wrong or unsafe assumptions about what is being returned from the loader in question.
-That is, those errors will likely be valid and should be fixed in the application.
+This addition of types into previously untyped code can generated type errors in existing applications.
+These type errors can just be a result of the typescript compiler making sure your application knows what it is doing, but they can also mean that you have been making wrong or unsafe assumptions about what is being returned from the loader in question.
+We recommend you review the errors rather than just defeat them with comments as some may be valid and should be fixed in the application.

-Some loaders can return different formats, often controlled with the loader options `shape` parameter.
-Note that many returned data types now include a `shape` field which contain a string value the specifies the shape of the data.
-By checking this field you can quickly determine which type of data was returned.
+Some loaders can return multiple formats, often controlled with the loader options `shape` parameter.
+Note that many returned data types now also include a `shape` field which contain a string value the specifies the shape of the data.
+This goal is that this should result in a "discriminated union".
+Switching on the `returnedData.shape` field will then allow typescript to correctly determine which type of data was returned.

 **Apache Arrow JS**